Chia-Network/chia-docs/docs/academy/academy-intro/academy-overview.md

 ---

 ## Knowledge check
 Each lesson contains a brief self-assessment quiz designed to gauge learners' comprehension and retention of the video material.
-These assessments reinforce key concepts and help learners self-asses their understanding.
+These assessments reinforce key concepts and help learners self-assess their understanding.

 The quiz section has two components, questions and answers.
 The questions contain lesson applicable questions and the answers contain the corresponding answers.